albertlauncher/albert-plugin-widgetsboxmodel-qss/README.md

+# Albert plugin: Widgets BoxModel QStyleSheets

 The main user interface can be customized using QStyleSheets.
 You might want to consider the convenient [theme creator](https://albertlauncher.github.io/themecreator/) written by Ricardo Fuhrmann.
 If you're not satisfied with the output, you can still customize the style sheet.

 ##### Writing style sheets

 The user interface consists of five widgets: The container, the input line, the settings button the two list views for the items and their actions.
 In Qt terms a [QFrame](http://doc.qt.io/qt-6/qframe.html), a [QLineEdit](http://doc.qt.io/qt-6/qlineedit.html), a [QPushButton](http://doc.qt.io/qt-6/qpushbutton.html) and a [QListView](http://doc.qt.io/qt-6/qlistview.html).
 All of them support the box model.

 To differentiate the views they have an ID Selector to refer to it, for the sake of completeness all other widgets too: `frame`, `inputLine`, `settingsButton`, `resultsList` and `actionList`.
 You can identify them like this: